-- 1. live in one of the 16 SRED (Sothern Region Education Board) states - 2. select an eligible program for residents of your state - 3. be admitted to the institution offering the program, and - 4. certify residency in your state.
+- 1. Live in one of the 16 SRED (Sothern Region Education Board) states - 2.
+Select an eligible program for residents of your state - 3.
+Be admitted to the institution offering the program, and - 4.
+Certify residency in your state.

-Kentucky residents have ACM access to more than 230 programs in 14 states, including these hard-to-find specialties:
+Kentucky residents have ACM access to more than 230 programs in 14 states.